Exam Board – OCR

-Entry requirements – GCSE grade 5 in English and maths and grade 6 in philosophy and ethics (short or full course)
+Entry requirements – GCSE grade 5 in philosophy and ethics and grade 5 in English

 The OCR A Level in religious studies will build on the knowledge, understanding and skills established at GCSE level.
 Learners will be introduced to a more advanced approach to religious studies, and will develop a deeper understanding of the beliefs, teachings and philosophy they study.
 The course will cover three components; philosophy of religion, religion and ethics, and developments in Christian thought.

 “Philosophy and ethics is often considered to be just about learning about God.
 As a student currently studying this subject I can tell you, it is far from just that!
 Philosophy and ethics is fundamentally a love of logic.”

 In philosophy of religion learners will study philosophical issues and questions raised by religion and belief.
 These include arguments regarding the existence or non-existence of God, the nature and influence of religious experience and the problems of evil and suffering.
 They will also explore philosophical language and thought, through significant concepts and the works of key thinkers, illustrated in issues or debates in the philosophy of religion.